 Personality Traits: Waleriańczyk & Stolarski, (2021) examined the findings of the two separate investigations on how perfectionism affects distance running performance.
 Excessive striving for perfection was found to be a strong predictor of run results, accounting for an extra 7% and 13% of variance beyond age and gender.
-The relationship between expected and actual similarly influenced performance was perfectionistic strivings, and the effects persisted even after adjusting for Big Five personality traits.
-This offers groundbreaking proof that cognitive processes on the part of a runner.
-This, aiming for perfection has a major positive impact in turn, favours complex interplay between on sports performance, namely in distance running.
+The relationship between expected and actual was similarly influenced it is possible to deduce that the chance and degree perfectionistic strivings, and the effects persisted of runner's high experienced could be affected by even after adjusting for Big Five personality differences in personality, coping strategies, and traits.
+This offers groundbreaking proof that aiming for perfection has a major positive impact on sports performance, namely in distance running.
 Merritt & Tharp, (2013) examined a study that sought to comprehend how parkour and free-running practitioners' personalities, levels of self-efficacy, and willingness to take risks relate in their sensitivity to the duration and intensity of to one another.
 A survey on personality traits, selfefficacy, and perceived risk-taking was completed by 277 participants in the study.
-The findings indicated a correlation between high neuroticism and poor conscientiousness and more careless behaviors.
-The risk-taking link between neuroticism, conscientiousness, and risk-taking was revealed to be significantly mediated by selfefficacy.
-The study found that in parkour and freerunning practitioners, self-efficacy is critical to understanding motivations the underlying dangerous sports practices.
+The findings indicated a correlation between high neuroticism and poor conscientiousness and more careless risk-taking behaviors.
+The link between neuroticism, conscientiousness, and risk-taking was revealed to be significantly mediated by selfefficacy.
+The study found that in parkour and freerunning practitioners, self-efficacy is critical to understanding the motivations underlying dangerous sports practices.